Expeditions

 More Images (2002)

-• photomosaic
+• photomosaic of the monitor shipwreck

 2006 - A team of researchers conduct a major mapping expedition to collect high-resolution digital still and video imagery of Monitor to create a high-quality photomosaic of the wreck site.